opattison/olivermakes/_posts/2014-12-12-fujifilm-vector.md

 drafted: 2014-12-12 02:00
 unique_id: 2014-12-12:fujifilm-vector
 description: 'Hand-designed graphics of my Fujifilm camera, used for photo metadata on this site.'
-feature-description: 'To complement the metadata for photo collections on this site, I created hand-designed minimal vector graphics to represent my camera.
-I needed a custom design, so I had to do it myself!'
 project:
   download: '/resources/fragments/2014-12-12-xe2-1.1.ai'
   filetype: '.ai'